-Design teams are always trying to come up with something better—better shapes and designs, better performance, better materials, and lower costs.
-They are constantly seeking something that will give them an edge over the competition.
+Design teams are always trying to come up with something better—better shapes and designs, better performance, better materials, and most importantly, a better cost.
+If there's a way to give their product an edge over the competition, the design team will do everything they can to incorporate it into their process and product.

 Cost, of course, is a huge factor.
-After all, there is only so much you can do to reduce costs when you use the same set of materials, designs, and processes.
-A one-percent gain here, a one-percent reduction there.
-Lean is good, but it can only go so far.
+After all, there is only so much you can do to reduce costs when you follow Lean practices and/or consistently use the same set of materials, designs and processes.
+Often it's just a one-percent gain here, a one-percent reduction there.

-If you aren’t familiar with the incredible functionality that engineered plastics provide, here are some key points to consider when comparing to metal:
+If you aren’t familiar with their incredible functionality, here are some key points to consider when comparing engineered plastics to metal:

 Comparable tensile strength